Shermayster/digitalgarden/src/site/notes/Blog/RxJS - scan operator.md

 # Scan operator is an accumulator

-Scan operator accumulates emitted values.
-It will emit accumulated result on every value.
+Scan operator is like `Array.reduce` method.
+It accumulates emitted values and will emit the total result for every value.

 Here's an example: